 Section 10.1 Term of Agreement.
 The Agreement shall commence on the Effective Date indicated in the Agreement and continue until the earlier of (a) two (2) years or the end of the term, if any, set forth in the Agreement, or (b) termination by either party in accordance with this Section (the "Initial Term").
 Upon the expiration of the Initial Term, the Agreement will automatically renew for one or more additional terms of one (1) year (each a "Renewal Term") unless and until either party notifies the other party of its intent to terminate at least thirty (30) days prior to the expiration of the Initial Term or a Renewal Term.
-The Initial Term, together with any and all Renewal Terms, is sometimes collectively referred to as the "Term."
+Either party may terminate this agreement for any reason upon thirty (30) days written notice to the other party.

 Section 10.2 Termination for Cause.
 If either party materially defaults in any of its obligations under the Agreement, the non-defaulting party, at its option, shall have the right to terminate the Agreement by written notice unless the defaulting party remedies the default within thirty (30) calendar days after receipt of written notice of such default.
 Either party may terminate the Agreement upon: (a) a material breach by the other party after 30 days' written notice and a reasonable period (not to exceed 30 days) to cure such breach; (b) non-payment by the other party of any amount otherwise due after 10 days' written notice of non-payment; (c) the other party filing a voluntary petition in bankruptcy or other voluntary proceeding relating to its insolvency, receivership, liquidation or an arrangement for the benefit of its creditors; (d) the other party becomes subject to an involuntary proceeding of a similar nature that is not dismissed within 60 days of filing, or (e) the inability of the other party to generally pay its debts as they become due.